augustinLib/LLM-Train-Template/BERT_single_sequence_cls/README.md

-# BERT_MLM
+# BERT_single_sequence_cls
-This template is for training BERT model with Masked Language Model task.
+This template is for fine-tuning BERT model (Single Sequence Classification task)

 ## How to use
 You can run the template by running this script.